Express Contract Terms

 While it may be reasonable to assume that parties intend what their words literally mean, the fact that they must be interpreted in context means that the courts may conclude that the parties used the wrong words, syntax or language: Investors Compensation Scheme Ltd v West Bromwich Building Society UKHL 28.

 If the literal wording makes no sense in light of commercial practice, then it is possible the parties intended something different: Schuler v Wickman Machine Tools Sales AC 235.
-This should not be assumed in all cases where the term is unfair or commercially inefficient, however: Charter Reinsurance v Fagan 3 All ER 46.
+This should not be assumed in all cases where the term is unfair or commercially inefficient, however.

 Parol Evidence Rule

 If there is a written contract, there is a presumption that extraneous evidence cannot be admitted to add to, vary or contradict the terms in that written document: Jacobs v Batavia and General Plantations Trust 1 Ch 287.
 Essentially, the parties are presumed to intend the written contract to be the final and complete deal.

 This presumption can be rebutted, however: Gillespie Bros & Co v Cheney, Eggar & Co (1896) 2 QB 59.
 The presumption also does not stop terms being implied using the normal approach: Hutton v Warren (1836) 1 M & W 466.

 If the written contract contains a term which states that the contract cannot be varied by oral terms, an oral statement cannot vary the contract: Rock Advertising v MWB Business Exchange Centres UKSC 24.

 If the contract is between a trader and a consumer, and a term could have multiple different meanings, the court must select the meaning which is most favourable to the consumer: Consumer Rights Act 2015, s 69.
 This does not apply in injunction cases.